Betashares best and worst – January 2024

 Spotlight:

-• Betashares Australia 200 ETF (ASX: A200): As the lowest cost Australian shares ETF in the world2, A200 is an effective core building block for Australian investors.
+• Betashares Australia 200 ETF (ASX: A200): As the lowest cost Australian shares index ETF in the world2, A200 is an effective core building block for Australian investors.
 While the Australian market has lagged its US counterpart over the last couple of years, the combination of household name companies, attractive long term returns and high dividends relative to the rest of the world has ensured that Australian equities remain an important allocation in investor’s portfolios.
 As well, the unique benefit of franking credits enhances post-tax returns for Australian investors.
 Over the last 12 months, Commonwealth Bank (+11.67%) was the largest contributor to the fund’s return, as the bank posted a record $10.2 billion profit for FY23 on the back of increased net interest margins3.
 Fortescue Ltd was second largest contributor, gaining 46.09% thanks to increased iron ore prices, even as investors registered a strike against the company over its executive pay plans4.
 James Hardie Industries (+85.09%) was the third largest contributor, after managing to grow its revenue and net profit despite challenging conditions for the global construction industry5.

 • Betashares S&P 500 Equal Weight ETF (ASX: QUS): While most investors are familiar with the market cap weighted S&P 500, there has been increased interest in an equal weighted approach over the last year, thanks to the changes in the makeup of the market.
 As mentioned previously, 2023 saw strong performance in the S&P 500, driven largely by a small group of mega-cap tech stocks.
 This had the effect of increasing index concentration, or the proportion of the index that is comprised of the largest stocks.
 At the start of 2023, the largest 5 stocks in the S&P 500 had a combined weighting of 18.72% (including both classes of Alphabet stock).
 By the end of the year, that figure had increased to 24.27%6, higher than it has been in any other market cycle in history7.
 While this increase in concentration has led to strong returns for the market cap weighted index, many forecasters are looking towards the possibility of a reversion in concentration in the coming cycle.
 This could manifest as either a reversal in the large cap tech stocks, or as stronger returns by the remaining 495 stocks in the index.
 In either scenario, it is likely that an equal weighted strategy would outperform its market cap weighted counterpart thanks to the relatively higher weights of the smaller stocks and the lower weights of the larger ones.